dinkumoil/ScriptCollection/ReadMe.md

 ## Pascal Development

-The file in this directory provides a function list parser for Notepad++ for Pascal and derived languages like _Delphi_ and _Free Pascal_.
+The files in this directory provide function list parsers for Notepad++.
+There is a parser for source code files of Pascal and derived languages like _Delphi_ and _Free Pascal_ and a parser for _Delphi_ forms (i.e. `*.dfm`) files.

 ## SetSQLServerFirewallRules